 3. United Kingdom

 In contrast, the United Kingdom has long-established and acceptedly employed a more segmented approach to television production.
-But, the showrunner model is increasingly being adopted, particularly in high-budget, long-formulary drama series, thrusting these roles into newfound prominence.
+Nevertheless, the showrunner model is increasingly being adopted, particularly in the field of high-budget, long-form drama series, thrusting these roles into newfound prominence.

 Characteristics and of a Showrunner

 Being a showrunner is a challenging role, requiring many skills.
-From sparking forward-thinking thoughts, writing scripts, and overseeing production to overseeing budgets, coordinating with networks, and maintaining the quality of a show, showrunners carry immense responsibility.
-Conquering these obstacles requires overwhelmingly rare leadership skills, reliable industry knowledge, and a strong artistic vision paired with toughness.
+From sparking creative ideas, writing scripts, and overseeing production to managing budgets, coordinating with networks, and maintaining the quality of a show, showrunners carry immense responsibility.
+Overcoming these challenges requires overwhelmingly rare leadership skills, reliable industry knowledge, and a strong artistic vision paired with toughness.

 Heading into Controversial Waters: